ChandraTLama/ISQA8086_Assignments/DataAnalysis/DataAnalysis.md

-# Data Entry Analysi
+# Data Entry Analysis

 In this assignment, we are going to analyze 3 files which consists of data related to planktons especially focussed on two species - "Conochilus unicornis" and "Conochilus hippocrepis".Since planktons might be different as per the depth from which they are collected and their dictributions also varies from day to night, Planktons are collected from certain depths during both day and night.
+The main goal of this data collection is to study day-night distribution of 2 species of zooplankton in various depth from surface water for several years.

-## 1. Problems in data
+## 1. Problems in data/files
 * Data format is not same in all files. in file 1 "pond2010", under species column, types of planktons - Cuni or Chippo are mentioned while in other two files each species have separate columns as Cuni#/L and Chippo#/L.
 * In file 1 "pond2010", column density doesn't have unit of measurement.
 It should be individuals/liter or individuals/millilitre.
 In 2 of 3 files, unit of measurement for depth is not given.
 For temperature, there is no any unit mentioned - not sure whether it is celcius or fahrenheit.